- Need gas-powered tree cutter?

 How tight should the chain be?

-As you might have guessed by now, the chain’s tension or tightness has a lot to do with how well your chainsaw will perform.
+As you might have guessed by now, the chain’s tension or tightness is responsible for how well your chainsaw will perform.
 More importantly, chain tension will ensure your safety while using your tool.

 But how tight is “tight enough”?
 How do you ensure that your chain is as tight as it needs to be to provide safe and reliable performance?